Grzybojad/vitaSnake/README.md

 # To Do
 In the next version I'll try to add difficulty options with different snake speeds and killer walls on "hard".
 Each difficulty will have it's own highscore.
 After that I'm hoping for a graphic overhaul to make vitaSnake look like a real game.
-I should also fix the crash that sometimes happens on exit.